seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

   you give the Boss resolves the moment he opens it.
 One report, one path, one copy: never also in the implementation branch, never a second copy under another name such as `LATEST-REPORT.md`.
+- **A TZ is one of exactly two classes, and the report names its class in `## Scope Executed` before any clause reads off it.** A **branch TZ** authorises at least one written file outside `CryptoReports/**`, so it opens a branch and a pull request.
+A **report-only TZ** authorises exactly one written file — its own report — on the `CryptoReports/**` direct-push path.
+The class is READ OFF the TZ's `## Scope`, not
+  chosen: if the scope names a file outside `CryptoReports/**`, the TZ is a branch TZ.
+  Every clause in this contract that speaks of a branch, a pull request or a merge is **silent** on a report-only TZ rather than deviated from, and its silence is never reported as a deviation.
-- Your report states the pull-request URL (or the fallback above), the CI conclusion, and the sentence **"NOT IN EFFECT UNTIL MERGED"** under `## Final Repository State`.
+- On a **branch TZ**, your report states the pull-request URL (or the fallback above), the CI conclusion, and the sentence **"NOT IN EFFECT UNTIL MERGED"** under `## Final Repository State`.
+On a **report-only TZ** none of the three has a referent and none is written: nothing awaits a merge, so the sentence would assert a state that does not exist — which is the class of statement inv.
+54 exists to keep out of an immutable record.
 - Before starting, check whether the previous TZ's branch was merged.
 If it was not, say so at the top of your report — building on an unmerged base produces work that is complete and live nowhere.